+on any linear combination of states \eqref{eq:bazis}, one can get convinced that this operator plays the role of the identity operator in this subspace.
+The operator

-which act on the same subspace.
-If the first summand in the one-particle part ${{\hat{H}}^{\left( 0 \right)}}$ of Hamiltonian Eq.\ref{eq:H} multiply by the unit operator Eq.\ref{eq:edinichnij1}, and the second summand multiply by Eq.\ref{eq:edinichnij} we will get the expression of the one-particle part in two-particle effective form
+has the same property in this subspace.
+If the first term in the one-particle part $\hat{H}^{(0)}$ of Hamiltonian \eqref{eq:H} is multiplied by the identity operator \eqref{eq:edinichnij1} and the second term by operator \eqref{eq:edinichnij}, we obtain an expression for the one-particle part in the apparently two-particle form,

-Next, let us replace the one-particle part of the Hamiltonian Eq.\ref{eq:H} by Eq.\ref{eq:odnodvux} and, after this replacement, pass to the variables Eq.\ref{eq:Jacobi}.
-We also introduce the following notations
+Now, let us replace the one-particle part of Hamiltonian \eqref{eq:H} by expression of \eqref{eq:odnodvux} and transform the result to the Jacobi variables \eqref{eq:Jacobi}.
+Let us also introduce the notations